kurdin/console-remote/README.md

 ## More Information

 - For the latest updates, follow [@consolere](https://twitter.com/consolere) on twitter
-- For more **information, tutorials, and references** on the currently published version
 - Any **issues or questions** (no matter how basic), please open an issue

 ## Contact